 Our mission is to provide high performance computing methods and related infrastructure that meets the ever changing needs of the teaching and learning community in Statistics.
-The requirements for achieving modern research goals using big data and conveying computational science skills to learners are the highest priority tasks.
+The requirements for achieving modern research goals using big data and conveying science skills to learners are the highest priority tasks.
 Providing the tools, resources and consulting to support this mission will continue to evolve as the field of Statistics grows.

 The Case for Cluster Computing and Batch Submission Scheduling Methods